The debt collection journey

 of Statements of Claim result in default judgment

-typical turnaround once application is lodged
+typical turnaround once the application is lodged with the court

 Next step: Once default judgment is obtained, you can move directly to enforcement — garnishing wages, seizing assets, or registering the debt with a credit agency.
 Proceed to Step 5 →